National Alliance for Reconstruction: History

 The NAR entered government with broad national support and goodwill, but support declined as fiscal austerity and neo-liberal economic policies imposed by the International Monetary Fund's Structural Adjustment Program resulted in increased unemployment and a 10% cut in salaries in the public service.
 Infighting over government posts and economic policies split the party and some ministers defected after a single year in power.
-In 1988 former ULF leader Basdeo Panday was expelled, taking with him five other former ULF members to form the Indian-dominated United National Congress.
+In 1988 former ULF leader Basdeo Panday was expelled, taking with him five other former ULF members to form the United National Congress.
 Subsequently, a further five MPs defected to become independents.

 In 1990 the Jamaat al Muslimeen attempted to capitalise on the dissatisfaction with an attempted coup.
 Despite surviving the attempted coup the NAR was defeated in the 1991 general elections, winning only two seats, both in Tobago.
 Following the defeat Robinson resigned as party leader, and several other prominent NAR members retired, leaving the NAR severely weakened.
 In the 1992 local elections the NAR suffered another humiliating defeat, failing to win a single seat.
 The NAR did however retain its dominance in the Tobago House of Assembly, winning eleven of the twelve seats in the 1992 elections.

 The party went through rapid leadership changes.
 Former Works Minister Carson Charles served as leader from 1992 until 1993.
 He was replaced by former Finance Minister Selby Wilson.
 Charles left the NAR and formed his own group the National Development Party.
 In a 1994 by-election an attempt was made to have the NAR and its two daughter parties the UNC and NDP, run a joint platform.
 However, the proposals failed to come to fruition.
 The UNC was adopting a policy of attracting 'NAR voters' directly rather than attempting another formal alliance, and following his failure to reunite the party, Wilson resigned and the NAR was leaderless until just prior to the 1995 elections.
 During this period NAR chairman Robert Mayers served as the de facto leader.
 When elections were called in 1995, Robinson was persuaded to return and resume leadership of the party.

 In the elections the party retained its two Tobago seats, but failed to win any in Trinidad.
 However, it joined the UNC-led coalition and returned to government.
 Robinson was appointed Minister Extraordinaire and was elected president in 1997.
 Former Speaker of the House Nizam Mohammed replaced him as NAR leader.